JamesMcGuigan/ai-games/games/connectx/README.md

 climbing to depth=12 during the midgame, compared with depth=5-7 for the object oriented AlphaBetaAgent.
 This translates to a depth advantage of 2-5.

-AlphaBetaAgentBitboard is able to beat the depth=4 Kaggle Negamax agent quite easily.
+AlphaBetaBitboard is able to beat the depth=4 Kaggle Negamax agent quite easily.

-AlphaBetaAgentBitboard with the original first-pass bitboard heuristic scored a 55% winrate against object-oriented AlphaBetaAgent with its slower (but stronger) LibertiesHeuristic.
+AlphaBetaBitboard with the original first-pass bitboard heuristic scored a 55% winrate against object-oriented AlphaBetaAgent with its slower (but stronger) LibertiesHeuristic.
 A small improvement using  `math.log2() % 1 == 0` to heavily discount single square lines improved the winrate to 70%.
 Adding in a bonus double_attack_score for overlapping connect4 lines reduced the score at first to 55%